Qarj/WebImblaze/MANUAL.md

 <a name="archsummary"></a>
 ###1.2 - Summary

-WebInject consists of the WebInject Engine (test runner) and an optional User Interface (GUI).
-The WebInject Engine can be run on its own from the command line, or called from the GUI.
+WebInject is a HTTP level test automation tool initiated from the command line.
+WebInject sends HTTP GET or POST requests to the target web site (System Under Test), and runs assertions against the response.

 <a name="cfg"></a>
 ##2 - Configuration